Skin ageing

 How to combat ageing?

 Has this list of ways we harm our skin left you feeling hopeless?
 Don’t despair!
-You don’t have to live like a puritan to keep your skin looking younger.
+You don’t have to live like a Puritan to keep your skin looking younger.
 Here is a list of the most effective things you can do to minimise skin ageing:

 - Create a daily skincare routine

-- Use well-researched and clinician recommended products
+- Use well-researched and clinician-recommended products

 - Wash your face twice a day and after sweating heavily